 Green Infrastructure Coalition

 Since 2014 we have been an active partner in the Green Infrastructure Coalition (GIC) composed of 37 organizations ranging from non-profits to state agencies.
 The main focus on the GIC is to to promote and construct pathways for rainwater, melting snow, and other run-off to avoid pavement and infiltrate earth.
-On Aquidneck Island we play a role of using of advocating for GI solutions by sharing water quality results, education with local schools on watershed health, outreach to residential and commercial properties and supporting the efforts of Newport and Middletown to explore Storm Water Utility Districts.
+On Aquidneck Island we play a role of using of advocating for GI solutions by sharing water quality results, education with local schools on watershed health, outreach to residential and commercial properties and supporting the efforts of Newport and Middletown to explore Storm Water Enterprise Funds.

 Island Waters Partnership